Skip to content

 The Uncomfortable Mirror — What Grows When You're Disconnected from the Vine

-Galatians 5:19-21 is the list nobody wants to read.
-Paul names what grows in a human life that's running on its own power — and it's not pretty.
-But this isn't a guilt trip.
+Galatians 5:19-21 is the list most of us skim and skip.
+Paul names what grows in a human life that's running on its own power, and he names it with surgical precision.
+This isn't a guilt trip.
 It's a diagnosis.
 And you can't treat what you won't name.

 Devotional